strohs/aws-cda-notes/study-notes-JUNE2018.md

 * memcached
     * designed as a pure caching solution with **no persistence**
     * elasticache manages memcached nodes as a pool that can grow and shrink, similar to an EC2 autoscaling group
-    * **individual nodes are expendable, and elasticache provides additional capabilities here**:
+    * **individual nodes are expendable, and elasticache provides additional capabilities here**
         * **automatic node replacement**
         * **auto-discovery**
     * **if you are NOT concerned about multi-AZ redundancy, use memcached**